d6vid/python-semantic-analyzer/README.md

 # python-semantic-analyzer
-Simple program to make a semantic analysis from a small snippet of code
+Simple program that applies semantic analysis on small snippets of code